 I do this for the joy of the product turning on for the first time.

-I have been engineering, designing, and most importantly shipping product for the past 10 years.
-I now focus on the challenges of wearable technology.
+I have designed, engineered, and shipped product for the past 10 years.
+I now focus on the challenges of wearable technology and Augmented Reality innovation.

 Here is a limited selection of past work, in chronological order.

 Design for Manufacturing

 Sorenson announces the ntouch VP2.
 A new Video Relay Service (VRS) for the deaf and hard-of-hearing community.
 Sorenson, provides over 80% of the VRS services in the United States, where there are an estimated 1 million functionally deaf people.

 I led the electro-mechanical, mechanical design, and industrial design of the camera and set top box.
 I am very proud to have been a part of this project.
 This is the 2nd industrial design of mine used for VRS.
 The other design is the TelyHD from January 2012, now used by Purple VRS.

 ntouch VP2: Innovation never looked so good!